Degana: Mineral

 Wolfram (Wolframite) deposits are found in Renwat Hill at Degana.
 In this mineral the tungstate of iron and manganese occurs, in the veins and lodes of granite and philites.
 A reserve of the order of 3,400 tones has been established.
-Until 1994 Hindustan Zinc (Vedanta Group) was mining here in collaboration with government of Rajasthan, but as the depth of mineral is now very deep it is not that economical to mine mineral from this reservoir so they decided to stop mining for a certain time and started to import.
+Until 1994 Hindustan Zinc (Vedanta Group) was mining here in collaboration with government of Rajasthan, but as the depth of mineral is now very deep it is not that economical to mine mineral from this reservoir so they decided to stop mining for a certain time and started to import.In 2023 it is reported Lithium has been discovered in this area reportedly more than found in Jammu and Kashmir.